DEMONSLAYER66/Overseer/Full Directive List.md

     > - `Enhance` - Sharpen and brighten.
     > - `Thumbnail` - Resize to *256x256*.
   - *Iconify Alteration ⬜*
+    > - *This directive typically only works for Discord on *Desktop*.
+Mobile users will not be able to see the full picture, as the image will be distorted.
     > - The automaton works to obtain the pixels from an image (avatar url or user defined imagery) and convert them to the closest icon ⬜🟥🟩⬛.
     > - While not 100% accurate, the directive works best for *simpler* image designs.
     > - The default size begins at ***14***, but you may increase this to enhance the detail of the output image until the Discord-enforced character message limit is reached.
 Once reached, sizes larger than ***2000*** characters will zoom in on the picture to show even more enhanced detail, while sacrificing the outer edges of the image.